Alto Flute Performance Aids

 The lip plate patches help keep the flute from slipping when you get sweaty.
 They come about 15 to a package and each one lasts for many hours of playing.

-Two makers of custom thumb crutches for bass flutes are Steve Bottoroff email@example.com and Al Hagar firstname.lastname@example.org.
+I only know of one maker of custom thumb crutches for bass flutes – Al Hagar email@example.com.
+I am looking for a second or even third person.
 To make a custom crutch for you, they will first need either the existing crutch or an exact measurement of the post thickness.
 Here are some examples of custom crutches: